lblod/db-cleanup-service/README.md

 ### POST /cleanup

-Trigger cleanup.
+Triggers the cleanup cronjobs.

 #### Response

-- `202 Accepted` if the process was started
+- `201 Created` if the process was started and cronjobs were created.

+### POST /disableCronjobs

+Disables all cronjobs that had been triggered at an earlier point in time.

+#### Response

+- `200 OK` if the cronjobs were disabled successfully.

+### GET /disableCronjob

+Disables a single cronjob.

+#### Parameters

+This GET call accepts only one parameter.

+- `cronjobID`: The call in this case would be `/disableCronjob?cronjobID=a53a0b8b-fdaf-41d5-a39b-20ddb3a36e6b`.

+#### Response

+- `406 Not Acceptable` if no or multiple parameters were passed.
-- `503 Service Unavailable` if the process is already running
+- `200 OK` if the cronjob was successfully disabled.

 ## Development